RektangularStudios/novellia/README.md

 Install Go: https://golang.org/doc/install

-Start the server
+Start the server without building
 - `go run ./server/main.go`

-Alternatively, you may run a pre-compiled binary.
+Or compile a binary for deployment
+- `go build -o novellia-server ./server/main.go`

+Then just execute binary to start the server
+- `./novellia-server`

 ## What features are supported?